Can Melatonin Help with Multiple Sclerosis Symptoms?

-People who have MS experience symptoms which are specific to melatonin levels in the bloodstream.
+Research shows that people who have multiple sclerosis (MS) have symptoms that are specific to melatonin levels in the bloodstream.1

-Melatonin is a naturally occurring neurotransmitter released by the brain to facilitate sleep.
-Melatonin release is regulated by circadian rhythms, which are informed by several time cues, the most important one being the availability of light in one's immediate landscape.
+Melatonin is a naturally occurring chemical messenger released by the brain to facilitate sleep.
+Melatonin release is regulated by circadian rhythms.
+These rhythms are informed by several time cues, with the most important one being the availability of light in one's immediate landscape.1

-As a rule, healthy people have lower levels of melatonin in their bloodstream during the day because melatonin is meant to be released into the body by the brain only as the day ends and the night begins.
+As a rule, healthy people have lower levels of melatonin in their bloodstream during the day.
+That is because melatonin is meant to be released into the body by the brain only as the day ends and the night begins.
 In the morning, as the sun rises, melatonin levels are also meant to drop off after a night's rest.

 The relationship between MS and melatonin

-To understand the link between melatonin's potential protective relationship to the brain in people with MS, we need to consider what we already know about MS. Here are two features of MS disease process that seem to be connected to levels of naturally occurring melatonin levels in the brain:
+To understand the link between melatonin's potential protective relationship to the brain in people with MS, we need to consider what we already know about MS. Here are 2 features of the MS disease process that seem to be connected to levels of naturally occurring melatonin levels in the brain:1

 • MS flareups tend to be seasonal, with more frequent attacks in the spring and summer